Contract Cancellation Before Move-in

 - Financial Considerations: Students facing a significant change in financial circumstances may apply for a contract release.
 Residential Life will contact a staff member in Student Financial Services on your behalf to discuss your request and determine your eligibility.

-Contact your residence director or assistant residence director.
+Contact your area coordinator or residence director.
 They will meet with you to determine whether your request is eligible for consideration.
 If so, they will forward your name and UVM NetID to Residential Life administrative services.

-1. The associate director for administrative services will email you (sent to your UVM email address) details of how to fill out the application form, as well as deadline and notification dates.
+1. The associate director for administrative services will email you (sent to your UVM email address) details of the information needed, as well as deadline and notification dates.